ItotiaHarrison/Bank-Of-Flatiron/README.md

 ## Setup

-After cloning down the project:
+After unbundling the project:

-1. Run `npm install` in your terminal
+1. Run `npm install` in your terminal.
-2. Run `npm start`: This will open both your React page on port `6002` and your backend on port `6001`.
+2. Run `npm run server`.
+This will run your backend on port `8001`.
+3. Run `npm start`.
+This will run your React app on port `8000`.

+Make sure to open [http://localhost:8001/transactions](http://localhost:8001/transactions) in the browser to verify that your backend is working before you proceed!

-3. The app uses [Semantic UI](https://semantic-ui.com/) for styling.
+The app uses [Semantic UI](https://semantic-ui.com/) for styling.
 If you see any unfamiliar classNames on some components, don't sweat!
 That's coming from Semantic UI and you shouldn't need to touch it.

-4. If you are unfamiliar with HTML tables, take a look at the [docs with an example here](https://www.w3schools.com/html/html_tables.asp)
+If you are unfamiliar with HTML tables, take a look at the [docs with an example here](https://www.w3schools.com/html/html_tables.asp)

 ## Endpoints

-The base URL for your backend is: `http://localhost:6001`
+The base URL for your backend is: `http://localhost:8001`

 These are the endpoints you might need: